Content

 According to the researchers, participants who used a dermaroller with minoxidil grew thicker hair and reported higher overall patient satisfaction.
 Eight months after the study, the participants still showed positive results from combining microneedling with conventional therapy.

 Another smaller study looked at four men who had been using finasteride and minoxidil for two to five years without new hair growth.
+The men started microneedling scalp treatments in addition to their finasteride and minoxidil treatments and showed accelerated results over six months.

 There is little research on microneedling as a monotherapy (single treatment) for hair loss since most studies combined it with other therapies like topical minoxidil or platelet-rich plasma (PRP) therapy.